-1. The Occupants

 Ref.
 Question Policy Principles

 10 Management Extent

-Answei Finding/Observation
+Answer Finding/Observation

-Non Ma naged - eg GN
+Non Managed - eg GN

 Ref.
 Question Policy Principles

 11 Details of any onsite management (hours onsite etc.)

-Answei Finding/Observation
+Answer Finding/Observation

-present ees of the Responsible Person are not normally at this premises, although they may visit from time to the course of their day to day duties.
+present ees of the Responsible Person are not normally at this premises, although they may visit from time to ne course of their day to day duties.

 Ref.
 Question Policy Principles

 12 Person managing fire safety in premises

-Answei Finding/Observation
+Answer Finding/Observation

-Ryan B eardshall - Fire Safety Officer, Berneslai Homes.
+Ryan Be ardshall - Fire Safety Officer, Berneslai Homes.

 Ref.
 Question Policy Principles

 13 Person consulted during the fire risk assessment

-Answei Finding/Observation
+Answer Finding/Observation

-None, t nere was no employee presence during the site survey.
+None, th ere was no employee presence during the site survey.

 Ref.
 Question Policy Principles

 14 Number of occupants (maximum estimated)

-Answei Finding/Observation
+Answer Finding/Observation

-without estimate umbers of occupants cannot be realistically calculated an intrusive poll, however it is assumed that the ed number of occupants might his is made up of 2 residents and 2 visitors per lat.
+without a estimate Imbers of occupants cannot be realistically calculated an intrusive poll, however it is assumed that the id number of occupants might is is made up of 2 residents and 2 visitors per at.

 Ref.
 Question Policy Principles

 15 Approximate maximum number of employees at any one time

-Answei Finding/Observation
+Answer Finding/Observation

-Estimat ed to be 2 at any one time.
+Estimate ed to be 2 at any one time.

 Ref.
 Question Policy Principles

 16 Number of members of the public (maximum estimated)

-Answei Finding/Observation
+Answer Finding/Observation

-None, t ne premises is residential and not open to the public.
+None, th e premises is residential and not open to the public.

+L

 Ref.
-Question Policy Principles 17 Identify any people who are especially at risk: - sleeping occupants - disabled occupants - occupants in remote areas and lone workers - young persons - others Answe r Finding/Observation may had or other be presented in the might be flats.
-Leg. room to be may be a substituted in the may had be presented in the may have been also be presented in the may have been a subject to the may have been a nts.
-As this is a general needs premises the residents ave (in line with the general population) sensory, mobility or impairments to some degree.
-Elderly persons might sent.
-It is expected that young persons and children one present as part of the families residing within the one working would take place as might remote working of voids.
-No dangerous or hazardous substances are ly kept on the premises.
+Question Policy Principles 17 Identify any people who are especially at risk: sleeping occupants disabled occupants occupants in remote areas and lone workers young persons others Answer Finding/Observation Residents.
+As this is a general needs premises the residents may have (in line with the general population) sensory, mobility or other impairments to some degree.
+Elderly persons might be present.
+It is expected that young persons and children might be present as part of the families residing within the flats.
+Lone working would take place as might remote working e.g. roof voids.
+No dangerous or hazardous substances are normally kept on the premises.